adolfoeliazat/IoTPassenger/README.md

 2- A client-side Android application.
 Its purpose is to receive the notification that is being sent from the "Server-side" app.

 To install the UWP C# application, simply load it Visual Studio 2015 and then run it.
-The Android application can be downloaded from Google Play (once we upload it) but in the mean time, the source code can be found here, so in order to install it, you'll have to download Android Studio, load it in there and then either run it on a virtual device or just plug in your own device and run the project on it.
+The Android application can be downloaded from Google Play (once we upload it) but in the mean time, the source code can be found here, so in order to install it, you'll have to download Android Studio, load it in there and then either run it on a virtual device or just plug in your own device and run the project on it (note that "USB Debugging" must be enabled on your Android device).

-API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

-Tests

-Describe and show how to run the tests with code examples.